Code-Institute-Submissions/Coexisting-Milestone-Project-1/Documentation/README.md

 ## Testing

 ## Deployment
 This website is hosted on GitHub pages, deployed using the master branch.
-The deployed site will update automatically upon new commits to the master branch.
+The deployed site will update when new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.

 ## Credit